 Your divorce may have perhaps introduced a complete change to your personal circumstances.
 You may now have a very different financial situation, a new home, location, children who are unsettled.
 You may have lost your old circle of friends and it’s now time to focus on developing a new lifestyle and all that it entails.
+We have some tips for when you’ve not socialised in a while.

 When you’re offered opportunities to go out it can be hard to motivate yourself to leave the house and make the effort to join in, especially when you’ve not socialised in a while and as a singleton.